Originally published in 2019

 What happened: Possibly Nirvana’s most iconic live gig, and certainly the most talked-about Reading headline set in its history.
 Cobain poked fun at rumours of his deteriorating health by entering on a wheelchair and in a hospital gown.
 A brief moment of panic from the punters turned into utter euphoria, with the group smashing through almost the entirety of breakthrough album ‘Nevermind’ and giving the Reading faithful a show for the ages.
 It’d be the last time the group performed on these shores.

 How it changed the festival: The ferocious set the benchmark for every other headline set there after.
-Also, it established the unbreakable bond between Dave Grohl and the festival, which has resulted in four headline sets from the Foo Fighters, including one coming up in 2019.
+Also, it established the unbreakable bond between Dave Grohl and the festival, which has resulted in four headline sets from the Foo Fighters.

 What happened: A year after her headline set at Glastonbury, the Icelandic polymath became the first female solo headliner at Reading Festival in the midst of her ‘Post’-era, offering an ethereal and complex set to a crowd more familiar with blokes with guitars.